MiMillieuh/tongfang-laptop-linux-guide/README.md

 We don't want to enter our password each time we launch a game, so just edit sudoers with `visudo` and go to the end of the file and add :

 ```
-mimillie ALL=(ALL) NOPASSWD: /usr/bin/tee /proc/acpi/call
+yourusername ALL=(ALL) NOPASSWD: /usr/bin/tee /proc/acpi/call
-mimillie ALL=(ALL) NOPASSWD: /usr/bin/cat /proc/acpi/call
+yourusername ALL=(ALL) NOPASSWD: /usr/bin/cat /proc/acpi/call
 ```

 ## 3 : Install tongfang-control